hagmannStephan/m323-functional-programming/README.md

 ## 4. Implement Functional Sorting

+**For a better structured version of the part below, checkout my CheatSheet!**

 ### 4.1 `Comparable`
 Can **compare itself** to another object of the same type.
 Use it for **default sorting** like name or age.
 Implement it like this:
 ```java